Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 A teen gang in South London defend their block from an alien invasion.

-All 75, Fans 82, Me 87 = 85.
-Our heroes start off unsympathetic and have to earn our affection, to great effect.
-Cornish went on to co-write Ant-Man, and his longtime passion project, Snow Crash, is being revived as an Amazon mini-series.
+All 75, Fans 82, Me 87 = 85; Maj.
+TSP = 15.
+Our heroes (led by Boyega's pre-Star Wars breakout) start off unsympathetic and have to earn our affection, to great effect.
+Cornish went on to co-write Ant-Man and write and direct fantasy The Kid Who Would Be King; his longtime passion project, an adaptation of Neal Stephenson's Snow Crash, is apparently still alive at Amazon.
 (20 popular.)

 Not Rated | 98 min | Drama, Horror, Sci-Fi